davidlowryduda/processing_sketches/LeWitt/index.markdown

 - [Here](lewitt_16.html) is LeWitt 16, a classic formed from 3 sets of lines.
 - [Here](lewitt_17.html) is LeWitt 17.
 Four squares, each with a fundamental line direction.
+    * [This](unexpected_lewitt_17.html) is LeWitt 17, but with a little twist.
+      After staring at many LeWitts for a day, it's like a practical joke.
 - [Here](lewitt_46.html) is LeWitt 46.
 A canvas with many non-intersecting scribbles.
 - [Here](lewitt_46_alive.html) is LeWitt 46, but where the scribbles slowly